 2. Not thinking product-oriented

-In the first place should always be the idea and then the product.
+The idea should always come first and then the product.
 In people's minds this consequence is often the other way around, but it restricts creativity when a product is already conceived and used as a basis for ideas.

 As soon as the needs and problems of the customers are determined, innovations for problem solutions can develop.
-Afterwards, all possibilities and ways should be tried out in order to fill the desires in the best possible way - without putting its product in the center.
-Different approaches are the best way to determine which idea is best suited to satisfy the customer's needs.
+Afterwards, all possibilities and ways should be tried in order to fill the desires in the best possible way—without putting its product in the center.
+Different approaches are the best way to determine which idea is best suited to satisfy the customers' needs.
 This is a principle of design thinking: exploring all possibilities.

 3. Explore possibilities and obtain feedback